jlc248/satellite-resources/docs/source/Geostationary.rst

 Data Access
 ~~~~~~~~~~~

 In lieu of a direct-broadcast antenna or LDM connection, the best way to obtain GOES-R data is probably through `Amazon's cloud <https://registry.opendata.aws/noaa-goes/>`_ (or `Google <https://console.cloud.google.com/marketplace/product/noaa-public/goes>`_, or `Microsoft <https://planetarycomputer.microsoft.com/catalog?filter=goes>`_). `GOES-2-Go <https://goes2go.readthedocs.io/en/latest/>`_ is a handy tool to download data from AWS and create some quick-look images.
 Or you can use ``s3fs`` to directly access GOES-R data.
+NOAA's `CLASS <https://www.class.noaa.gov/>`_ is another option.

 Using ``s3fs``
 ,,,,,,,,,,,,,,